KarenEnfield/traffik/README.md

 Traffik allows the creation of clients that send requests to servers, and the creation of servers that respond to clients.
 Clients and Servers are created from reading a json file.
 Clients may run a number of times, or indefinitely.
 Servers may respond with an error code or an html page of a message or random bytes of a particular length Servers may remain running indefinitely, or until an inactivity timeout has been reached

+In C++ build, default traffic is a server on 8080 continuously running, and a client that sends 10 messages to server at 127.0.0.1:8080
+In Go build, default traffic is obtained through predefined go/input/data json files

+To override the default traffic, assign environment variable TFK_CONFIG to the configuration path file, where clients and servers are defined by their json format.
+The respective "data/input" folders have two json files demonstrating client and server json samples, and are installed by both Dockerfiles in a /data/input folder for convenience.
+You may add your own json files in this folder and set the TFK_CONFIG environment variable to configure both clients and servers from one file.

+Logging levels have not yet been made customizable yet and are currently set at log.Info level.

 Dependencies C++ compilation: